Center for Health & Healing- Radiology Department

 - Read other worklists as assigned on the schedule

 - Facilitate any calls from clinicians.
 Radiologist are not expected to read outside their area of expertise, but please help clinicians find the correct person, or refer to radiology operator 4-5369.
-Add-on studies go through Sheven or technologist.
+Add-on studies go through Brad Frish or technologist.

 Contrast reaction kits:

 CT/MR control room; GI fluoro room; 9th floor scanner control room.
-All have epi pens (adult and peds), albuterol, benedryl among other standard items.
+All have epi pens (adult - yellow and peds - green), albuterol, benedryl among other standard items.
+AED in 3rd floor patient prep area and in back conference center hallway.

 9th floor code cart: in hallway behind CT scanner room.